sreenijanarayanaa/SpringConcepts/README.md

    -> Dependencies are injected directly into fields using @Autowired Annotation.

    -> Quick and concise, but not recommended for production due to poor testability and hidden dependencies.

+### Which Is the Best Way of Injecting Beans and Why?
+The best way to inject beans in Spring is using `constructor injection` It ensures that all necessary parts are provided when the object is created.
+This makes the object more reliable and easier to test because its dependencies are clear and cannot change.

 ### 1️⃣ Constructor Injection